For Fans of The Expanse Who Love Romance

 The Starfall Accord was written for exactly you.

-Get The Starfall Accord — $4.99What Makes The Expanse So Hard to Replace
+See the Book · $4.99What Makes The Expanse So Hard to Replace

 The Expanse works because it treats space as a place where things go wrong in completely understandable ways.
+Gravity wells have consequences.

+Ship crews carry class resentment from real economic inequality.
 Political factions negotiate out of fear as much as strategy.

-None of it is sanitized.
-None of it is glamorous.
+None of it is sanitized or glamorous.

-They've got histories that explain exactly why they won't let anyone get close.
+Most importantly, the characters feel worn.
+They've made compromises and carry histories that explain exactly why they won't let anyone get close.

 The bones are perfect.
 You've just been waiting for a heartbeat inside them.